aiforged/docs/docs/rules-engine/generic/workflow-script.md

     - Review the Compilation Results pane for precise line/column errors.

 - “Not all code paths return a value”
-    - Ensure every branch ends with return new AIForged.Services.ProcessResult(verification);
+    - Ensure every branch ends with return verification;

 - Work Items not appearing
     - Confirm user selection returns a valid user ID.